EnterDAO/LandWorks-FE/README.md

 At folder `./src/design-system` we have our main design library shared with Metaportal.
 In our latest code and how we approach the creation of components, we usually start a new component under our dedicated module folder or `./src/components` with relative component unstyled from the `design-system` based on MUI framework.

-## Setup
+## Get started

 As important step to run the project locally, you will need to create a `.env` environment file, like the example `.env-example` file.
 Please, contact admins of the project for proper environment key-values.
+After created the env file locally, please follow the below `npm install` command from terminal.

 ## Available Scripts